PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FOUR: REPORTING PROCESS

 Members may report violations of these codes of conduct to any member of the CCC, who shall then investigate the report by questioning relevant persons.
-The CCC shall be empowered to include any appropriate persons with particular expertise or experience in the issue in this temporary subcommittee, known as the Chapter Welfare Committee (hereafter referred to as the CWC).
+The CCC shall be empowered to include any appropriate persons with expertise or experience in the issue in this temporary subcommittee, known as the Chapter Welfare Committee (hereafter referred to as the CWC).

 The CCC may appoint an ongoing CWC Chair (or multiple co-chairs) with standing responsibility to collect reports and assemble and facilitate future CWC(s).

 Following the conclusion of each investigation, the CWC shall present a recommendation to chapter leadership of restorative action.
 Chapter leadership shall come to a consensus whether to execute the CWC's recommendation, or shall come to a consensus on a different recommendation, which the CWC shall duly implement.
 Should the member not feel comfortable presenting this grievance to the CCC or CWC Chair(s), they have the right to speak directly and privately to the National Welfare Council.

+All reports of misconduct and outcomes of CWC investigations will be retained in Chapter records for a period no less than three years in a location/format inaccessible to members other than CCC members under a National Organization NDA.
+CCC may set a records retention policy for regular purge of these reports three or more years old.

 ## SECTION FIVE: DISCIPLINARY MEASURES